-3.8.1 Working conditions.
+3.8.2 Working conditions.

-Working conditions is an operation of a vessel according to its purpose within the prescribed operation zones:
+Working conditions is an operation of a vessel of dredging fleet according to its purpose within the prescribed operation zones:

 - .1 Zone 1 coastal zone up to 20 miles from the coast; - .2 Zone 2 zone including the prescribed area of navigation of a vessel.